 The way to do that is simple: JNF shouldn't charge $10 to plant a tree that won't offset any significant amount of carbon.
 Instead JNF should charge the normal $18 and put $9 of it directly towards something like the Good Energy Initiative, which helps poor communities with green energy initiatives, and also helps companies who want to do carbon offsetting to make it really happen.
 Most of GEI's work prevents CO2 from being released, instead of trying to reabsorb it afterwards and after decades.
 So even if the trees you plant didn't make it to maturity, you would already have locked in your carbon offset.There may be other great ways to invest in Israel's environment while acting to stop climate change, and I hope readers will let me know so I can share them.
 But what matters is making real change and not just taking actions to feel good.
 That means planting healthy forests that sustain the lives of many creatures for many generations.

 Choni, one of the great sages and miracle workers in the Talmud, wondered at an old man who planted a carob tree that would not bear fruit for seventy years.
-(It doesn't actually take that long for a carob tree to bear fruit, btw, but it works in a legend.)
+(It doesn't actually take that long for a carob tree to bear fruit, btw, but the number 70 works well in a Jewish legend.)
 The old man taught Choni a true lesson: we plant for the generations that follow us.

 Let us restore the ancient forests, even though it takes lifetimes.
 Make a pledge to give a tree that will give for generations, that will seed its own descendants, shelter animals, and nurture people.
 Tell JNF you want more out of your donation: more green for Israel and more life for all of Israel's inhabitants, both for human beings, and for all the other species that make the holy land what it should be.